-The NPPG PICU sub-group is for pharmacists working clinically within paediatric intensive care.
+The NPPG PCC sub-group is for pharmacists working clinically within paediatric critical care.
 The group is intended as a networking opportunity to share practice and to provide support for pharmacists new to the speciality.

-The aim of the group is to be made up of at least one named pharmacist for each PIC unit within the UK, and to provide an annual meeting for members.
+The aim of the group is to be made up of at least one named pharmacist for each PCC unit within the UK, and to provide an annual meeting for members.

-The link with the paediatric intensive care society is key to multi-disciplinary working and promoting the profile of clinical pharmacy within the picu setting.
-This link is developing and currently mainly concerns NPPG presence on the steering group for the creation of new national standards for paediatric intensive/critical care.
+The link with the paediatric intensive care society is key to multi-disciplinary working and promoting the profile of clinical pharmacy within the PCCU setting.
+This link is developing and currently mainly concerns NPPG presence on the steering group for the creation of new national standards for paediatric critical care.